 A computer will never do any of those things.
-Today, it's barely better than we are at driving.
+Still, today it's just barely better than humans are behind the wheel.
 But unlike us, it's getting better—and quickly.

 But the point is not about who is the better driver or who has the potential to be the better driver.
 It's who we think is the better driver—perception versus reality.
 To arrive at a future when we can feel confident about taking our hands off the wheel to enjoy the morning paper and a spill-free cup of coffee, or to engage in a videoconference or to check email, while our cars shuttle us to work, school, or our kids' soccer practice, we have to believe that self-driving cars never make mistakes.